Jordan hangs 15 convicts at dawn, most in years

 All were Jordanians and they were hanged in Suaga prison south of the capital Amman.

+Among the terrorism offences were a 2006 attack on tourists at Amman’s Roman amphitheatre which killed a Briton and a June 2016 attack on an intelligence service base north of the capital that left five agents dead.

+They also included the September 2016 murder of Christian writer Nahed Hattar as he stood trial for publishing a cartoon deemed offensive to Islam.

-King Abdullah II had said in 2005 that Jordan aimed to become the first Middle Eastern country to halt executions in line with most European countries.
+King Abdullah had said in 2005 that Jordan aimed to become the first Middle Eastern country to halt executions in line with most European nations.

 Courts continued to hand down death sentences but they were not carried out.